|

 Change dirty laundry to … tawdry.

-to … his antics.
+His ethics to … his antics.

-to … heretics.
+Her ethics to … heretics.

-to … woe zone.
+Love poems to … woe zone.

-woe zone to … war zone.
+Change woe zone to … war zone.

-Till death do us part to … Come Death, do your art!
+Till death do us part to … Come Death, do your art!“ |

 The Invitation – Oriah Mountain Dreamer